roseengineering/rfcascade/README.md

--ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -unitary             : match network on top of stack and then isolate its input and output
+-ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -unilateral          : match network on top of stack and then isolate its input and output

 -shorted <complex>   : push an shorted stub onto stack.
 -open <complex>      : push an open stub onto stack.